Atlas/Seaboard Comics: Revival

 Circa 2010, Martin Goodman's grandson Jason Goodman announced a partnership with Ardden Entertainment to relaunch Atlas Comics starting with two "#0" issues featuring the Grim Ghost and Phoenix.
 With another character, Wulf the Barbarian, they were the stars of a miniseries, Atlas Unified, announced in September 2011 for publication that November.

 Jason Goodman's Nemesis Group Inc. belatedly discovered that one Jeffrey Stevens had acquired the trademark "Atlas Comics" for comic books in October 2005.
 Nemesis filed suit in 2010, arguing that Stevens had no demonstrated use of the trademark.
 On March 13, 2012, the Trademark Trial and Appeal Board allowed the case to proceed to trial, but as a result of Nemesis Group Inc. failing to file a brief on the case in the required time, the petition was dismissed with prejudice in 2013.
 Stevens assigned the trademark to Dynamite Characters LLC in August 2014.
 In February 2016, Nemesis Group filed a new Atlas Comics logo at the United States Patent and Trademark Office for a possible challenge to Dynamite's registration.

 A new Atlas company was formed by May 2019 with SP Media Group owning a majority and Goodman retaining an interest.
-After purchasing the Atlas characters and IPs from Nemesis Group that month, the company announced plans for theatrical releases starting in 2021.
-Akiva Goldsman and his Weed Road Pictures were hired to run a writers' room to develop 10 story outlines, with one to be selected for further development.
-Paramount Pictures signed a first-look contract.
-Atlas appointed Goodman as head of publishing and executive producer, and Spike Seldin as president of production.